cerner/terra-toolkit/README.md

 [![Build Status](https://travis-ci.org/cerner/terra-core.svg?branch=master)](https://travis-ci.org/cerner/terra-core)

 Terra Toolkit is a utility module used to facilitate development of Terra projects.
 This toolkit is designed to help support nightwatch testing.
-It provides configuration, as well as helper functions that can be used during test runs of npm packages within [terra-core][@terra-core] and [terra-clinical][@terra-toolkit].
+It provides configuration, as well as helper functions that can be used during test runs of npm packages within [terra-core][@terra-core] and [terra-clinical][@terra-clinical].

 - [Contributing](#contributing)
 - [LICENSE](#license)